Dave Dee: Personal life

 Dee became a magistrate.
 In his later years, he lived in Mobberley, Cheshire, and fathered twin sons and a daughter.
 He was married to Joanne Parris when he died.

-Death

 Dee suffered from prostate cancer from early 2001, but he continued to perform with his band almost until his death from the disease in Kingston Hospital, Surrey, on 9 January 2009.
 He was 67.